from copy import deepcopy

 Returns:

-Numpy vector with the number of overlaps for each range in `query`.
+value represents the number of overlaps in `self` for each query.

 """